andrewstarritt/ace/README.md

 ### 3.1.7

-Fixed problem with backward searches.
+Fixed problems with backward searches.

 ### 3.1.6